Introduction of Shui Hong Hua Zi:Prince's-feather Fruit or Fructus Polygoni Orientalis.

 Administration of Fructus Polygoni Orientalis (Shuǐ Hónɡ Huā Zǐ):

-TCM Books: ①.Internally:15~30 grams.
-Externally:proper amount, prepare an ointment and apply stick; ②.Internally:water decoction,2~3 qian(about 6~9 grams), big dosage up to 1 liang (about 30 grams);prepare to ground herb powder, prepare an ointment or infusing in wine.
-Externally:prepare an ointment or mashed and apply stick; ③.Internally:water decoction,3~10 grams, prepare to ground herb powder, prepare an ointment or infusing in wine.
+①.Internally: 15~30 grams.
+Externally:proper amount, prepare an ointment and apply stick; ②.Internally:water decoction, 2~3 qian(about 6~9 grams), big dosage up to 1 liang (about 30 grams);prepare to ground herb powder, prepare an ointment or infusing in wine.
+Externally:prepare an ointment or mashed and apply stick; ③.Internally:water decoction, 3~10 grams, prepare to ground herb powder, prepare an ointment or infusing in wine.
 Externally:proper amount, prepare an ointment or mashed and apply stick.

 (2).Polygonum lapathifolium L.

-Polygonum lapathifolium L.:growing plant Botanical description: The plant is commonly known as Suān Mú Yè Liǎo.
-Annual herb, the plant grows up to 40~90 cm tall.
-The stem is upright, branched, glabrous, nodes are swollen.
+Botanical description: Polygonum lapathifolium L is commonly known as Suān Mú Yè Liǎo.
+An annual herb, the plant grows up to 20~120 cm tall.
+The stem is upright, branched, and glabrous, and the nodes are swollen.

-Leaves are lanceolate or broadly lanceolate, 5~15 cm long, 1~3 cm wide, apex is acuminate or pointed, base is cuneate, upper part is green, often with a large black-brown crescent-shaped spot, both surfaces are shortly stiffly oppressed along midvein, entire, margin is coarsely ciliate; Petiole is short, shortly stiffly oppressed; Leaf-sheath is tubular, 1.5~3 cm long, membranous, pale brown, glabrous, with many veins, apex is truncate, without hairs, rarely with short hairs.
+Leaves are alternate; petioles are shorter, covered with coarse and hard bristles; ocrea is fistuliform (tubulose), glabrous, the apex is truncated, with many leaf veins; leaf blades are lanceolate, oblong-lanceolate, or broadly lanceolate, 5~15 cm long, 1~3 cm wide, the apex is acuminate or pointed, often slightly blunt, base is cuneate, the upper surface is green, with large black-brown crescent spots, there are glandular spots on the under surface, there are coarse and hard bristles along midvein and leaf margin, entire; Petiole is short, shortly stiffly oppressed; Leaf-sheath is tubular, 1.5~3 cm long, membranous, pale brown, glabrous, with many veins, apex is truncate, without hairs, rarely with short hairs.

-Achene is broadly ovate, double concave, 2~3 mm long, dark brown, glossy, enveloped in the persistent perianth.
-Its flowering period is from June to August, fruiting from July to September.
+Achenes are oval (egg-shaped) or broadly ovate, flat, biconcave, slightly ridged, 2~3 mm long, dark brown, glossy (lustrous), enveloped in the persistent perianth.
+Its flowering period is from June to August, the fruiting period is from July to October.

-Polygonum lapathifolium L.:flowering plant Ecological Environment: the plant is widely distributed in the areas of north and south China, it is also distributed in Europe, other areas of East Asia, Pakistan, health field edge, roadside, water edge, wasteland or ditch edge wetland, at areas with an altitude of elevation 30~3,900 meters.
-Polygonum lapathifolium is a common weed in dry and paddy fields and their surrounding areas.
-The suitable temperature for germination is 15~20 °C (Celsius, or 59~68 degrees Fahrenheit), a seedling depth of 5 cm.
-In the north area, seedlings began to emerge in late April, flowers in late June and seeds began to mature in mid-July.
-Seedlings appeared in early March in the east, flowering and fruiting in May.
+Growth characteristics: Polygonum lapathifolium is a common weed in dry and paddy fields and their surrounding areas.
+The suitable temperature for germination is 15~20 °C (Celsius, or 59~68 degrees Fahrenheit).
+In the northern area, seedlings began to emerge in late April, flowering in late June and seeds begin to mature in the middle of July.
+Seedlings appeared in early March in the east, flowering, and fruiting in May.
 In the Zhujiang river area, seedlings emerge in December, flowering, and fruiting in February.
-In the Yangtze river basin and the south area, the herb seedling from September to the second spring, its fruiting period is from April to May, mature before the crop fruit harvest date.
+In the Yangtze River basin and the southern area, the herb seedling emerges from September to the second spring, its fruiting period is from April to May, mature before the crop fruit harvest date.
 Strong adaptability.

 Article Links.